EnglishSid/DigitalExplorerDevNotes/ReleaseNotes/readme.md

     - Allow users to add/remove others from their accounts
     - Revised DXC design on the summary page
 - Solutions : Allow users to create new solutions from the output of an Strategic Initiative (ASD release 1)
+- Solutions : Smart-lookup for matching trends based on description and value proposition text
+- Solutions : Performance improvement for save/edit solution event (+1000% improvement)
+- Platform : Rehosted on Azure

 **Minor**
 - Platform : Updated about page with new team members